-Read on to know the hidden powers of Gayatri Mantra and Gayatri Sadhana.
-Traditionally, any Mantra Sadhana is transitioned from Guru to the eligible disciple, but do you know you can do mantra sadhana even if you are not initiated by a Guru?
+Read on to know the hidden powers of the Gayatri Mantra and Gayatri Sadhana.
+Traditionally, any mantra sadhana is imparted from a guru to an eligible disciple, but did you know, you can do mantra sadhana even if you are not initiated by a guru?

 There was this person in Canada – and I am telling you his real-life story, which I witnessed over a period of time.
-When I first met him in India, he was a devout worshipper of the Gayatri mantra.
+When I first met him in India, he was a devout worshipper of the Mother Goddess and ardently chanted the Gayatri mantra.
 He was the first one whom I saw who actually had Gayatri siddhi.
 Siddhi is when a mantra becomes your own and you become the mantra; the energy of the mantra works through you, lives in you, benefitting other people.
 He blessed and helped many people sail through difficult circumstances in life.

 When I first met him, this man’s radiance was extraordinary.
 He had such a beautiful, effulgent face; you could look at him all day, and still feel as if you were receiving the love, warmth, divinity, and grace that flowed from him.
 Those were the days when I did a lot of astrology – I was 15 years old then.